congvm-cs/vocong25.github.io/_posts/2019-04-23-Concepts-of-Speech.markdown

 - Diphones: Parts of phones between two consecutive phones.

 - Triphones: A phone in a particular context.
-Example: "u" in the left "ba" is different to "d" in "ba"
+Example: "n" in the left "ba" is different to "d" in "ba"

 - Senones: A detector to detect triphones.
 A senones's dependence on context can be more complex than just the left and right context.
 It can be a rather complex function defined by a decision tree, or in some other ways.